KendallDoesCoding/tap-for-a-surprise/README.md

 # tap-for-a-suprise

-I've partnered up with some people to give out some epic prizes, although, for now there's a small chance of 0.0001% that you win anything, until I partner with more people that is :D
+I've partnered up with some people to give out some epic prizes, although, for now there's a small chance of 0.0001% that you win anything, until I partner with more people that is :D.

 # Prizes you can win